mikedll/cknife/README.md

 Cali Army Knife
 ==============

-An Amazon Web Services S3 command line tool, and a few other command line tools.
-Written in Ruby with Thor.
-It depends on the Fog gem for all of its S3 operations.

-# Quick start
+# Installation

+Ruby 1.9.2 is required.

     gem install cknife
     cknifeaws help

 # Overview

+An Amazon Web Services S3 command line tool, and a few other command line tools, packaged as a Ruby gem.
+Written in Ruby with Thor.
+It depends on the Fog gem for all of its S3 operations.

 Uses multipart uploads with a chunksize of 10 megabytes to keep RAM usage down.